 The Methodist Hospital

-FOCUS, an FH Foundation initiative, shows that out of 26% respondents who were denied coverage for an FH treatment, 74% were for PCSK9 inhibitors.
+FOCUS, an Family Heart Foundation initiative, shows that out of 26% respondents who were denied coverage for an FH treatment, 74% were for PCSK9 inhibitors.
 Data indicates that even patients with the greatest potential benefit are frequently denied.

 Debate: Genetic Testing